Frequently Asked Questions

 Where are the SI trainings held?

-All trainings held in Kansas City are located in the Hotel Phillips in downtown Kansas City.
+All trainings held in Kansas City are located on the University of Missouri-Kansas City campus in midtown Kansas City.

 How much do the trainings cost?

-The price for the three-day training and the additional training day is $830 (U.S.).
+The price for the two-day training and the additional training day is $830 (U.S.).

 The price for the additional training day only is $190 (U.S.).